 I have a question about tithing.
-Up until a year ago when I lost my full time caregiver job I was a faithful tither and it blessed me so to be able to give to God’s work on this earth.
+Up until a year ago when I lost my full-time caregiver job I was a faithful tither and it blessed me so to be able to give to God’s work on this earth.

-Should I pay my tithe first even if it means getting two months behind on bills or going without the things I need to just survive.
+Should I pay my tithe first even if it means getting two months behind on bills or going without the things I need to just survive?
 I’ve heard so many different things I don’t know what to do.

 Tithing won’t add to your financial burden, it will ease it.
-By remaining faithful to your committment, you will demonstrate your trust in the Lord and He will respond by being faithful to you.
+By remaining faithful to your commitment, you will demonstrate your trust in the Lord and He will respond by being faithful to you.
 It doesn’t matter how little you earn, when you return the Lord’s portion to Him, your guilt will be gone and you’ll be on your way to a solution to your financial problems.